zalyoung/gitlab-handbook/content/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change.md

 ## Extending trials

 Sales will often request through a Zendesk Ticket that we extend the duration of GitLab.com trials on behalf of their prospects.
 These tickets will always be raised from the GitLab Support End User <gitlab_support@example.com>, with the submitter cc'd on the ticket.
-If a customer or sales representative raise an extend trial request on a *customer ticket*, we should respond that an internal request **must** be created by the sales representative to request the trial extension.
+If a customer or sales representative raise an extend trial request on a *customer ticket*, we should respond that an [internal request](https://handbook.gitlab.com/handbook/support/internal-support/#internal-requests) **must** be created by the sales representative to request the trial extension.
+The `Gratis Support` request does not qualify.
+A proper internal request needs to be filed.

 If any fields when opening the ticket were filled out incorrectly,  send a public reply in the ticket asking the submitter to supply the missing information.